-If you are a man and are being abused, you are not alone.
-1 in 10 men in the U.S. have experienced sexual violence, physical violence or stalking by an intimate partner and suffered significant impacts or injury.1
+If you are a man experiencing abuse, you are not alone.
+Men can be survivors of domestic violence too.
+About 1 in 3 men will experience sexual violence, physical violence, and or stalking by an intimate partner within their lifetime.

-At LifeWire, male survivors can access all of the same services that females can, including emergency shelter, housing services, support group, one-on-one counseling and legal advocacy.
+LifeWire is here to help all men experiencing domestic violence – whether you’re gay, straight, or transgender.
+At LifeWire, male and non-binary survivors can access the same services as everyone else, including emergency shelter, housing services, support groups, one-on-one mental health therapy, and legal advocacy.